 A few months ago, Halsey took to Twitter to call out hotel chains for a lack of inclusivity, specifically as it relates to personal-care products.
 "I've been traveling for years now, and it's been so frustrating that the hotel toiletry industry entirely alienates people of color," she wrote.
-"I can't use this perfumed watered down white people shampoo.
-Neither can 50% of your customers.
+"I can't use this perfumed watered-down white people shampoo.
+Neither can 50 percent of your customers.
 Annoying."
 The fact that there's often only one type of shampoo offered at hotels as a one-size-fits-all for guests is outwardly segregative, and we applaud the singer for calling attention to the issue.

 She explained in a series of tweets that she'd been wearing wigs so that her natural hair could grow out underneath, especially after an "inexperienced colorist" damaged her hair when she went blonde a few months back.
-But again, since the internet can be a cold, dark place, commenters swarmed in accusing Halsey of wearing a wig even in the above photo.
+But again, since the Internet can be a cold, dark place, commenters swarmed in accusing Halsey's natural hair of being a wig even in the above photo.

 "I can’t believe I spent a whole damn year growing out my curls under those wigs for y’all to say my natural hair looks like a wig... some fucked up shit lmao," she (rightfully) tweeted.

 Understandably upset by this, Halsey posted further proof of her natural roots with an (adorable) photo of herself as a baby with a similarly coiled 'do.

 Other fans swooped in to applaud Halsey, saying they were "living" for her natural look, to which she responded by blessing us all with a few more striking photos, wig-free.

 Even more recently, she's appeared on the cover of Rolling Stone with her natural hair—a significant change from the wigs almost now synonymous with her name.